All Episodes

 They've known about this for months.

-This is something they've been working on.
+This is something they've been working on probably the last, I would say, Myron.

 Would you say that's probably fair?

-Um, and that's what you call walling off a case, right?
+And that's what you call walling off a case, right?

-I need you guys like the video.
+Guys, I need you guys to make the video.

 So normally when you have big complex investigations like this, right?

-You typically have like an umbrella case, and I don't know if the FBI organized it this way, but I would be willing to bet maybe they probably did it this way.
+And I don't know if the FBI organized it this way, but I would be willing to bet maybe they probably did it this way.

-Um, you have an umbrella case, right?
+You have an umbrella case, right?

 Which encompasses everything related to the person that's on the file title.

-So when it comes to prosecution and discovery purposes, you go ahead and just turn over that file that they're you're using to go ahead and prosecute that individual.
+So when it comes to prosecution and discovery purposes, you go ahead and just turn over that file that you're using to go ahead and prosecute that individual.

 You don't necessarily have to disclose all the other information that that person is involved in.

-However, I have an entire case, right?
+However, I have an entire case, right, on the entire organization.

-On the entire organization, and I had already identified this guy and I know him, but I don't necessarily have to disclose all that other stuff until I take the entire investigation down.
+And I had already identified this guy and I know him, but I don't necessarily have to disclose.

 But if I'm taking off one segment of person involved in this investigation, I'm able to use a certain case file.

-So they probably have a case open simply on the documents in itself.
+So they probably have a case open simply on the documents in itself, this situation with Mar-a-Lago, right?

 Sorry, go ahead, Andrew.